Statistical Decoding 2.0: Reducing Decoding to LPN: Introduction

 All in all, using \cite{BJMM12} (one of the most advanced ISD techniques) to compute low weight codewords of some shape we are able to outperform significantly even the latest improvements of ISD algorithms for code rates $R$ smaller than $0.3$ as shown in Figure \ref{fig:compISDRLPN}.
 This is a breakthrough in this area, given the dominant role that ISD algorithms have played during all those years for assessing the complexity of decoding a linear code.
+Note however that the correctness of this algorithm relies on the LPN error model (Assumption \ref{ass:LPN}) for which some recent experiments have found out not to be completely accurate (see \url{https://github.com/tillich/RLPNdecoding/tree/master/verification_heuristic/histogram}).
+However, experimental results seem to indicate that this LPN modelling can be replaced by the weaker Conjecture \ref{con:main} which is compatible with the experiments we have made and for which there is a clear path to demonstrate its validity (see Subsection \ref{ss:assumption}).

-{\bf Proving the Standard assumption of Statistical Decoding.} In analyzing the new decoding algorithm, we also put statistical decoding on a much more rigorous foundation by showing that the basic condition that has to be met for both statistical decoding and RLPN decoding, namely that the number $N$ of parity-check equations that are available is at least of order $\Om{1/\varepsilon^2}$ in the case of statistical decoding and $\Om{s/\varepsilon^2}$ in the case of RLPN decoding, where $\varepsilon$ is the bias of the LPN noise is also essentially the condition which ensures that the bias is well approximated by the standard assumption made for statistical decoding which assumes that
+{\bf Proving the Standard Assumption of Statistical Decoding.} In analysing the new decoding algorithm, we also put statistical decoding on a much more rigorous foundation.
+We show that the basic condition that has to be met for both statistical decoding and RLPN decoding, namely that the number $N$ of parity-check equations that are available is at least of order $\Om{1/\varepsilon^2}$ in the case of statistical decoding and $\Om{s/\varepsilon^2}$ in the case of RLPN decoding where $\varepsilon$ is the bias of the LPN noise, is also essentially the condition which ensures that the bias is well approximated by the standard assumption made for statistical decoding which assumes that